Douro Harvest Wine Tour Highlights

 - Four days of visits and tastings.

-- Six visits/tastings, including wineries in the Cima Corgo and Douro Superior, and a Port Lodge in Porto.
+- Six visits/tastings, including in a variety of wineries that produce port and table wines and Taylors Port Lodge in Porto.

 - Five lunches/dinners with local wines.

 - All local taxes and service charges.

 - The services of Tim Syrad as your Wine Tour manager and Wine Guide.

 It is a condition of my accepting a booking that you will take out appropriate travel insurance – please see our Terms and Conditions Section 8.

 Terms and Conditions are available here or on request.

 Please note flights are not included in the price.
 Many of my clients prefer to extend their holiday before or after my tours, so I let people make their own flight arrangements.